0xSaltyHash/chatbot/README.md

 # TODO
 * A default homepage for the chatbot
 * A dashboard to make it easy to add and update the data stored in the DB
+* Refactoring the code and clean code structure
+* Write tests